 Aphrodite was a sort of movie celebrity, a living myth among the greek goddesses.
 We don't know what did aphrodite look like with clothes on, because clothed statues are for mortal human beings, not for Greek Goddesses.

 Art is quick route to perfection and Platonic truth.
-A work of art that raises no questions is not a real work of art.

 Why do we like the Greek nymphs and satyrs so much ?
 Greek god Pan looked like a whimsical country devil.